dotnet/docs/docs/csharp/tutorials/intro-to-csharp/local-environment.md

 ---
-title: Local environment tutorial - C# local quickstarts
+title: Introduction to C# - become familiar with the development tools
-description: This quickstart provides the basics for running the quickstarts locally ms.date: 12/07/2017 ms.custom: mvc
+description: This article provides a basic introduction to the tools you'll use to develop C# and .NET Applications on your machine. ms.date: 10/23/2018
 ---
-# Local environment
+# Become familiar with the .NET Development tools

-The first step to trying a quickstart locally is to setup a development environment on your local machine.
+The first step in running a tutorial on your machine is to setup a development environment.
 The .NET topic [Get Started in 10 minutes](https://www.microsoft.com/net/core) has instructions for setting up your local development environment on Mac, PC or Linux.